5 Ways to Start Your Own Miniature Garden

 Miniature gardens make great gifts for that hard-to-shop for person in your life, hostess gifts, centerpieces for family gatherings or weddings.
 They do very well at charity auctions and raffles too.

-There are just as many reasons to grow your own world, as there are reasons to live in this one.
-Enjoy your mini garden journey and adhere to the most important, number one rule of gardening in miniature: Have fun and grow your own world.
+Enjoy your mini garden journey and adhere to the most important, number one rule of gardening in miniature: Make it fun.

 - Visit our Miniature Garden Society website where you’ll find everything and more!
 (See the video below!)

 - Here are the bestselling Gardening In Miniature books, published by Timber Press